How To Let Process Work For You

 September 7, 2010

 By now it is no secret that I am a process freak.
 I was infected with the bug a long time ago.
-As such, I look out for companies that employ the same way of thinking and products that can help support my efforts both personally and at the office.
+I look out for companies that employ the same way of thinking and products that can help support my efforts both personally and at the office.
 Both require a lot of work.

 - David Allen’s “Getting Things Done” system is structured yet flexible.
 And if being disciplined is an ongoing battle for you, like it is for me, then you’ll be happy to know it is easier to use than abandon.